Iraneus/betamedneed/index.md

 # Medical care anytime, anywhere

-You can book and get the quality medical care you need in a few minutes.
+You can book and get what you need for quality medical care in a few minutes.